-14. (KVM only) Additional steps are required for each KVM host.
+16. (KVM only) Additional steps are required for each KVM host.
 These steps will not affect running guests in the cloud.
 These steps are required only for clouds using KVM as hosts and only on the KVM hosts.

-After the software upgrade on a KVM machine, the Ctrl+Alt+Del button on the console view of a VM doesn't work.
-Use Ctrl+Alt+Insert to log in to the console of the VM.

-- a.
-Copy the CloudPlatform 4.2.1.tgz download to the host, untar it, and cd into the resulting directory. - b.
+- a VM doesn't work.
+Use Ctrl+Alt+Insert to log in to the console of the VM. - a.
+Copy the CloudPlatform 4.3.0.tgz download to the host, untar it, and change to the resulting directory. - b.
 Stop the running agent.

-'''

 service cloud-agent stop

-'''